1. What is GERC?

 Donations will be divided equally among the eight partner organizations.

-14. How much of the collected fund will go toward the communities affected?
+14. How much of the collected funds will go toward the communities affected?

 15. Where does the other 15 percent go?

 The remaining 15 percent goes to appeal expenses and support services for the GERC and member organizations.

 16. Does that mean each organization will take 15 percent overhead on the portion of funds it receives?

 No. Of the total funds raised, 5 percent will be used to pay for the Coalition costs associated with creating the fundraising campaign and building partnerships.
 After the remaining funds are split eight ways, each organization can take up to 10 percent to pay its associated expenses for participating in the appeal.